Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Abstract

 \section{Abstract}

-Answering Boolean conjunctive query over logical constraints is an essential problem in knowledge representation.
-Other problems in computer science such as constraint satisfaction and homomorphism problems can also be seen as Boolean conjunctive query answering problems.
-This paper develops saturation-based Boolean conjunctive query answering and rewriting procedures for the guarded, the loosely guarded and the clique guarded fragments.
-We improve existing resolution-based decision procedures for the guarded and the loosely guarded fragments, and devise a saturation-based approach deciding Boolean conjunctive query answering problems for the guarded, the loosely guarded and the clique guarded fragments.
-Based on the saturation-based query answering procedure, we introduce a novel saturation-based query rewriting setting that aims to back-translate the saturated clausal set derived from saturation-based query answering procedures, to a (Skolem-symbol-free) first-order formula, and devise a saturation-based query rewriting procedures for all these guarded fragments.
-Unlike mainstream query answering and rewriting approaches, our procedures derive a compact saturation that is reusable even if the data changes.
-This paper lays the theoretical foundations for the first practical Boolean conjunctive query answering and the first saturation-based Boolean conjunctive query rewriting procedures for the guarded, the loosely guarded and the clique guarded fragments.
+Query answering is an important problem in AI, database and knowledge representation.
+In this paper, we develop saturation-based Boolean conjunctive query answering and rewriting procedures for the guarded, the loosely guarded and the clique-guarded fragments.
+Our query answering procedure improves existing resolution-based decision procedures for the guarded and the loosely guarded fragments and this procedure solves Boolean conjunctive query answering problems for the guarded, the loosely guarded and the clique-guarded fragments.
+Based on this query answering procedure, we also introduce a novel saturation-based query rewriting procedure for these guarded fragments.
+Unlike mainstream query answering and rewriting methods, our procedures derive a compact and reusable saturation, namely a closure of formulas, to handle the challenge of querying for distributed datasets.
+This paper lays the theoretical foundations for the first automated deduction decision procedures for Boolean conjunctive query answering and the first saturation-based Boolean conjunctive query rewriting in the guarded, the loosely guarded and the clique-guarded fragments.